slimjs/slim.js/README.md

 Slim.js is a lightning fast library for development of native web-components and custom-elements based modern applications.
 No black magic involved.
 It uses es6+DOM native API and boosts up HTML elements with superpowers.

-### Is this another framework
+### Is this another framework?
-No!
-It's a slim code layer that adds superpowers to HTML elements, using the browser native capabilities.
+Nope.
+It's a slim code layer that adds framework-like power to your custom elements, using only the browser's native capabilities.
-But... wait! there's more:
+Here's what you get:
+- Automatic rendering using templates
-- It has data binding
+- One-way data binding, derived from templates
-- It can be extended
+- It can be extended: Anyone can add custom plugins or directives
-- It feels like a framework (but in a good way)
+- It feels like a framework (in a good way), but it's not limiting you to work with any.
-- It's as small as 5302 GzBytes!
+- It's as small as 3.4 KBytes (gzipped)!
-- Single file, good to go.
+- Single file for core functionality, and your'e good to go.
 - No tools required, everything is based on native browser API.
 Choose your own tools.
+- (Optional) Decorators for es-next syntax, via babel
+- Works with mixins from other libraries, such as Polymer

 ## Standards compilant
 - es6